PigeonProtocolConsortium/pigeon-spec/README.md

 # How does the Pigeon protocol work?

-Each node in a swarm of peers has a local "log".
+Each node in a social network of peers has a local "log".
 The log is an append-only feed of messages written in an ASCII-based serialization format.

 Messages are signed with a secret key to validate a message's integrity and to prevent tampering by malicious peers.

-Nodes in the swarm "follow" other logs from peers.
-Nodes replicate the logs of their peers and "gossip" information about peers across the swarm.
+Nodes in the social network "follow" other logs from peers.
+Nodes replicate the logs of their peers and "gossip" information about peers across the social network.

 Gossip information is packaged into "bundles" which contain backups of peer logs in a format that can be transmitted through sneakernet,